NRG-Wardog/Chess-Project-Magshimim/README.md

 # Chess Game Project

 ## Overview
 This project is a console-based chess game implemented in C++.
-It allows two players to play a full game of chess with rule enforcement, including piece movement validation and checkmate detection.
+It allows two players to play a full game of chess with rule enforcement, including piece movement validation.

 ## Features
 - Almost fully functional chess game with standard rules only (mate and stalemate are out).